-Ops Manager requires the networks defined in the base reference architectures for TAS for VMs and TKGI.
+Tanzu Operations Manager requires the networks defined in the base reference architectures for TAS for VMs and TKGI.
 For more information, see the Networks sections in Platform Architecture and Planning Overview.

 Use AZs instead of Availability Sets in all Azure regions where they are available.
 AZs solve the placement group pinning issue associated with Availability Sets and allow greater control when defining high-availability configuration when using multiple Azure services.

 For additional guidance depending on your use case, see the table below:

 |New foundation||If you do not have strict requirements, select AZ-enabled regions.
 Examples of strict requirements include existing ExpressRoute connections from non-AZ enabled regions to customer data centers and app-specific latency requirements.|